Roma Street station construction update - June and July 2026

 Roma Street road resurfacing

-Further notification will be issued ahead of these works starting to ensure local residents and road users are kept up to date.
+Further notification will be issued ahead of these works to ensure local residents and road users are kept informed.

 Additional work to modify footpaths, traffic lights, service infrastructure, cycle infrastructure, and landscaping in the Roma Street precinct will continue until mid-2026.
-Some of these activities may also need to occur out-ofhours.
+Some of these activities may also need to occur out-of-hours due to traffic permit requirements.

 You can view the Roma Street station design fact sheet here.